-AirMed called to 18-wheeler crash along Greenwell Springs Road; at least one person injured
+One person dead after 18-wheeler crash along Greenwell Springs Road

 Latest Weather Blog

-AirMed called to 18-wheeler crash along Greenwell Springs Road; at least one person injured
+One person dead after 18-wheeler crash along Greenwell Springs Road

-GREENWELL SPRINGS - Greenwell Springs Road was closed near Alphonse Forbes Road on Monday afternoon following a three-vehicle wreck that left at least one person injured.
+GREENWELL SPRINGS - One person is dead after a three-vehicle wreck along Greenwell Springs Road on Monday morning.

+The road was closed near Alphonse Forbes Road for multiple hours after the crash.

 Sources told WBRZ that two 18-wheelers and one car crashed just after 12 p.m. and emergency medical treatment was needed at the site.
 An Acadian AirMed helicopter landed in the area just before 12:45 p.m.
+The victim was first reported as an injury before being declared a fatality.

 State Police is working the crash.